 So tonight, before we commence in our monthly cleansing through burning session, take time to think about the wisdom of the season.
 Think about how you can harness the positive energies coming from your harvests and late summer activities.
 How can you keep that magick alive in your life during the hard months of winter which are right around the corner.
 Look for ways to excel rather than just settle.
 Seek out those energies and store them inside your spirit, so that you don’t regress when things are dark.

 <Offer participants pen & paper to write down anything they wish to permanently banish from their lives – then allow time for each person to approach the fire and burn those notes or any other items they have brought into the circle>

 Cleaning and releasing is only half of the job.
 Do not allow negative energy to refill the spaces you’ve created.
 Trade the bad for something better; something enlightening and pure.
 Leave here with a smile on your face, the understanding that there is more to life than just existing.
 Stop sitting on the sidelines and engage with the things that take existence to living.
 Blessed Be!

 Instructions were previous offered to anyone who wanted to prepare a bottle spell to Preserve the Magick in their growing areas over the winter months.
-We just spent time reflecting on how to focus our personal energies and keep our spirits strong over the winter.
+We just spent time reflecting under the full sturgeon moon, on how to focus our personal energies and keep our spirits strong over the winter.
 This spell is focused on our gardens/farms/growing areas.
 So, tonight, under the light of this full moon, we’ll consecrate our Winter Preservation Spell Bottle and later tonight, after the circle is closed, inter them into our growing areas to complete the rite and preserve the magick we’ve created in our gardens, over the long winter months.